 HOW TO GET TO BACHALPSEE LAKE

-The most common way to reach the Bachalpsee Lake is to take the cable car from Grindelwald to First and then to trek for one hour along the easy path to the Bachalpsee.
-You can hike all the way from Grindelwald, although you would be directly under the cable cars, which purely becomes a need for exercise rather than achieving anything else.
-If you are keen for more activity, continue on from Bachalpsee up the steep hill to reach the Faulhorn Summit.
+The most common way to reach Bachalpsee Lake is to take the cable car from Grindelwald to First and then to hike for one hour along the easy path to Bachalpsee Lake from First Station.
+You could hike all the way from Grindelwald, although it’s a grueling hike and not advised.
+If you are keen on a longer hike than just one hour, continue on from Bachalpsee up the steep hill to reach the Faulhorn Summit.

 GRINDELWALD TO FIRST